You can have as many cross-team collaboration techniques as you have teams.

 You cannot run successful teamwork without collaboration.
 Both concepts are similar.

-The only difference is that teamwork considers how individual members work towards a mutual goal while collaboration indicates a collective effort towards a shared goal.
+The only difference is that teamwork considers how individual members work toward a mutual goal while collaboration indicates a collective effort toward a shared goal.

 - Those who collaborate can do so independently without a team leader.

 - Employees that work as a part of a team will do their best under leadership and guidance.

 This subtle difference can be even more complex when you have to manage many teams on many projects.

 Both communication and collaboration include an exchange of information.
 However, simply information sharing for the purposes of understanding is not the essence of a collab.

 Working jointly to make progress on a shared project is the essence of collaborating.
 You can work on the same platform for exchanging information and advancing project goals.
 However, effective relationships between teams, team goals, and team members make all the difference.